What's new in Widgetbook 4?

-This version is still in alpha stage, and it's highly unstable.
-Breaking changes can happen at any time.
+This version is currently in beta and may be unstable.
+API-defining changes can still occur in minor releases.
 Use it at your own risk.

 New Syntax